mrsrmn/RedditEasy/docs/source/func.rst

   Subreddit() / AsyncSubreddit()

+This class is for getting posts from a subreddit

 * Parameter: subreddit (str) - The name of the subreddit
 * Parameter: client_id (str, Optional) - Your client ID
 * Parameter: client_secret (str, Optional) - Your client secret